discentem/nanomdmsandbox/README.md

 # Nanomdmsandbox

+## Summary

-Nanomdmsandbox is a project that tries to make it easier (for some definition of easy) to spin up a development/testing environment for https://github.com/micromdm/nanomdm.
-It definitely approaches something that could be production ready, but might require tweaks for your environment.
+Nanomdmsandbox is a project that tries to make it easier for folks to spin up a sandbox environment for [nanomdm](https://github.com/micromdm/nanomdm).
+See our MacDevOpsYVR22 talk [Open Source MDM in a (Sand)Box](https://www.youtube.com/watch?v=yoFZXsCEvUc) for more info and background about this project!

 ## Prerequisites